The LSST Dark Energy Science Collaboration (DESC) Science Requirements Document: Change Record

 with $(0.28,0.90)$ for Y10.
 See \appref{subsec:dndzphot} an explanation of the origin of the best-fitting values given here and a comparison with real and simulated data. \item For the Y1 lens sample, we use the equivalent of the gold sample, cut off 1 magnitude brighter than the (shallower) median survey depth, giving $i_\text{lim}=24.1$ (see \appref{subsec:assump-strategy} for an explanation of how the limiting magnitudes were determined).
 Again we define the number density following empirical results from the HSC survey (\appref{subsec:overalln}), finding a value of 18~arcmin$^{-2}$.
 Similarly the parametric form for the redshift distribution is above, with $(z_0,\alpha)=(0.26,0.94)$ for Y1 (see \appref{subsec:dndzphot}).
-Based on the typical luminosity-bias relation, we use $b(z)=1.05/G(z)$ and use the same photo-$z$ scatter, $\sigma_z=0.03(1+z)$. \end{itemize}
+Based on the typical luminosity-bias relation, we use\footnote{The text states the intended bias-redshift relation, but see previous footnote for numbers that can be used when comparing data vectors and covariances with those from the DESC~SRD v1.} $b(z)=1.05/G(z)$ and use the same photo-$z$ scatter, $\sigma_z=0.03(1+z)$. \end{itemize}